blennyblex/Customers_segmentation/README.md

 Calculate the **percentage distribution** of customers across all defined cohorts relative to the total customer base.

 ### 3. **Product Preferences by Group**
-Analyze the most commonly purchased products within each cohort group to identify group-specific preferences.
+Analyse the most commonly purchased products within each cohort group to identify group-specific preferences.

 ### 4. **Average Order Value (AOV)**
 Compute the **average order value per group** to understand the spending pattern of each cohort.